 As the low vibration of the Om rippled across the room I watched the small group of figures begin to move in the dim light.
-Some swayed gently from side to side, a few fiddled with the bandana securely fastened across their eyes, patting and pulling at it until it felt right, a couple shuffled their feet hesitantly.
-This was the delicate part, the first few minutes in the darkness when the mind struggled against the loss of sight, reacted to the feeling of vulnerability that arises when we lose our primary sense of orientation, of control.
+Some swayed gently from side to side, a few fiddled with the bandanna securely fastened across their eyes, patting and pulling at it until it felt right, a couple shuffled their feet hesitantly.
+This was the delicate part, the first few minutes in the darkness when the mind struggled against the loss of sight, reacting to the vulnerability that arises when we lose our primary sense of orientation or control.

 I turned my attention back to the stark brightness of the laptop screen and moved the cursor down the iTunes list until I found the track I was looking for.
 As the raw sound of African drumming bounced out of the speakers I felt the group respond.
 Feet began to move, hips began to swing and they were off, each on a sacred journey into the mysterious unknown.